ubugeeei/chibivue/book/online-book/src/40-basic-component-system/040-component-slot.md

-# スロット
+# Slots

-## デフォルトスロットの実装
+## Implementation of Default Slot

-Vue にはスロットと呼ばれる機能があります．そしてこのスロットには，default slot, named slot, scoped slot の 3 種類があります．
+Vue has a feature called slots, which includes three types: default slot, named slot, and scoped slot. https://vuejs.org/guide/components/slots.html#slots
-https://vuejs.org/guide/components/slots.html#slots

-今回はこれらのうち，デフォルトスロットを実装していきます．
-目指す開発者インタフェースは以下のようなものです．
+This time, we will implement the default slot among them.
+The desired developer interface is as follows:

 https://vuejs.org/guide/extras/render-function.html#passing-slots